XiaotaoChen/model-quantization/doc/detection.md

  - Finetune the detection /segmentation model with double initilization for quantization.

    We provide `WEIGHT_EXTRA` option to load an extra pretrain model.
 When quantization, provide the `overall_full.pt` as extra initilization.
 Also, override some of the initilization with another pretrianed model - the formatted `backbone_low.pt`.

+# Special Notice on the Structure of Quantizaiton

+The performance of quantization network is approved to be possible improved with the following tricks.

+- Employ normalization (such as BatchNorm) and no-linearity (such as ReLU) to the FPN module.

+- Empoly normalization (such as GroupNorm or BatchNorm) to the tower in the Head module.
+(No-share BatchNorm is demonstrate the superior performance)

 ## License and contribution

 See [README.md](../README.md)